 In the 2017-2018 academic year, I am leading seminars on Plato & Descartes (PH145) and Mind & Reality (PH144) in the autumn term, and Introduction to Philosophy (PH133) in the spring term.

-My office hours are on a Thursday afternoon, between 4-6pm, but I would recommend emailing in advance so that a particular time can be arranged.
+I will be a visiting research student at KCL from April-June.
+I will still honour my office hours for feedback for current students, but I would recommend emailing in advance so that a particular time can be arranged.

 I am also interested in issues concerning the relationship between consciousness and time more generally, where this involves one's passing thoughts, emotions, and moods, as well as one's episodes of remembering and imagining.